- INFORMATION WE COLLECT

 LEI maintains all copyrights and other intellectual property rights in the text and graphic images contained on this website, but we encourage proper use and dissemination of our material.
 Excerpted material of more than a line or two must be credited to us with the statement: “Source: Lean Enterprise Institute lean.org”

 The information here is intended primarily for the personal viewing of our readers.
 It can’t be duplicated, distributed, modified, publicly displayed, or used for commercial purposes in whole or in part without the prior expressed written permission of LEI.
-If you would like to request permission to use an article, to republish material from any of LEI publications or to acquire other information from LEI, please send a permission request to Director of Communications.
+If you would like to request permission to use an article, to republish material from any of LEI publications or to acquire other information from LEI, please send a permission request to firstname.lastname@example.org.

 7. THIRD PARTY PARTNERS AND INTEGRATIONS